AklimaRimi/Learning_MySQL/README.md

 ## AND (Operator)

-`AND` operation uses in condition, we all know if all the conditions made true, then it will provide output.
+`AND` operation uses conditions; we all know if all the conditions are true, then it will provide output.

 x = 0 <br>
 y = 0 <br>